The Best French Eyewear Brands

 Gouverneur Audigier – True legacy among French eyewear brands

-Only a select few French eyewear brands command a rich history like GOUVERNEUR AUDIGIER.
+Only a select few independent French eyewear brands command a rich history like GOUVERNEUR AUDIGIER.
 That’s because the company has been in business for over 150 years!
 Back in the day, Clément Gouverneur established his factory in Morez.
 Right in the heart of the Jura region known as the French capital of eyewear manufacturing.
 In recognition of the brand’s legacy, the French government has bestowed the label “Entreprise du Patrimoine Vivant” (EPV) for a ‘living heritage company’ that preserves a high level of craftsmanship and industrial excellence.

 Even today, the workshop is still at the same address where Audigier set up shop in 1878: 66 rue de la République, in Morez, Jura.
 After all these years, every single frame is still handmade by trained craftsmen.
 Traditionally, GOUVERNEUR AUDIGIER specialized in the design of temples for frames, which still consist of 28 to 35 manufacturing steps.
 Also unchanged: The company relies on the most premium materials such as gold, titanium, and leather.
 For all eyewear aficionados who appreciate quality, tradition and a culture of excellence, GOUVERNEUR AUDIGIER is a natural choice.